shipwright-io/build/DEVELOPMENT.md

 ## Environment Setup

-To run your operator, you'll need to set these environment variables (we recommend adding them to your `.bashrc`):
+To run your controller, you'll need to set these environment variables (we recommend adding them to your `.bashrc`):

 1.  `GOPATH`: If you don't have one, simply pick a directory and add `export GOPATH=...`